We’ll cover these 5 ways to add CSS to a WordPress site. No plugins are required.

 I answered this question (title of this post) recently in the Theme Fusion Avada Community Support Forum.
 I thought I’d share the love with fellow WordPress Avada theme junkies.

-And as an added bonus, the solution will cost you only four lines of CSS!
+And as an added bonus, the solution will cost you only a few lines of CSS!
 Scope out the code here.

 If you have any questions, please leave me a comment!
 Share & enjoy :-)